cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 We maintain the following assumptions.

 * Selection of participants.
-We assume implementations determine how participants are selected for for key generation and signing.
+We assume implementations determine how participants are selected for key generation and signing.
 * Handling failures.
 We do not specify how implementations should handle failures.
 * Sampling of secrets.
 We assume that secrets are sampled uniformly at random.
-* The dealer that performs key generation is trusted.

 # Security Considerations

 * Trusted dealer.
-TODO
+The dealer that performs key generation is trusted to follow the protocol, although participants still are able to verify the consistency of their shares via a VSS (verifiable secret sharing) step.

 * Unforgeability assuming less than `(t-1)` corrupted signers.
-TODO
+So long as an adverary corrupts fewer than `t-1` participants, the scheme remains secure against EUF-CMA attacks.

 ## Communication channels

 * Key Generation.
 At the time of key generation, we assume an authenticated, confidential, and reliable channel.
+Specifically, the dealer must be able to transmit secret key material to each participant over this channel.
 * Signing.
 At the time of signing, we assume a reliable channel.
+While messages that are exchanged contain no secret information, the channel must be able to deliver messages reliably in order for the protocol to complete.

 ## Protocol Failures

-In the case of failures, participants must abort the protocol.
-We do not specify what implementations should do in the case of failure after aborting the protocol.
-As such, some implementations may wish to re-try immediately, whereas others may wish to investigate the failure.
+In the case of failures (such as when a verification check returns invalid), participants must abort the protocol.
+We do not specify what implementations should do in the case of failure after aborting.

 # Notation